-In 1963, Howard Zinn was fired from Spelman College, where he was chair of the History Department, because of his civil rights activities.
+In 1963, Howard Zinn was fired from Spelman College, where he was chair of the History Department, because of his support for students’ civil rights activism.
 In 2005, he was invited back by President Beverly Daniel Tatum to give the commencement address.
 Here is the text of that speech, given on May 15, 2005, and published in Original Zinn: Conversations on History and Politics.

 I am deeply honored to be invited back to Spelman after forty-two years.
 I would like to thank the faculty and trustees who voted to invite me, and especially your president, Dr. Beverly Tatum.
 And it is a special privilege to be here with Diahann Carroll and Virginia Davis Floyd.

 But this is your day—the students graduating today.
 It’s a happy day for you and your families.
 I know you have your own hopes for the future, so it may be a little presumptuous for me to tell you what hopes I have for you, but they are exactly the same ones that I have for my grandchildren.

 My first hope is that you will not be too discouraged by the way the world looks at this moment.
 It is easy to be discouraged, because our nation is at war—still another war, war after war—and our government seems determined to expand its empire even if it costs the lives of tens of thousands of human beings.
 There is poverty in this country, and homelessness, and people without health care, and crowded classrooms, but our government, which has trillions of dollars to spend, is spending its wealth on war.
 There are a billion people in Africa, Asia, Latin America, and the Middle East who need clean water and medicine to deal with malaria and tuberculosis and AIDS, but our government, which has thousands of nuclear weapons, is experimenting with even more deadly nuclear weapons.
 Yes, it is easy to be discouraged by all that.

 But let me tell you why, in spite of what I have just described, you must not be discouraged.